junyoung-sim/tinyrv1/README.md

 ```

 Note that test cases are written in `$TINYRV1/test/Proc_*_test_cases.v` and included in `$TINYRV1/test/Proc_*_test.v`.
 The former includes pipeline diagrams with labeled bypass paths and dynamic assembly sequences, if applicable and appropriate, through comments to indicate the dependencies and control flows being tested.

+### Cocotb

+This five-stage pipelined TinyRV1 processor was originally tested with Cocotb, an open-source verification tool in Python.
+However, test scripts in `$TINYRV1/test/cocotb` are no longer in use as the additional logic needed for handling instruction and data memory requests to accomodate Cocotb were removed from the top-level module `Proc` once all test cases were re-written in SystemVerilog.